 A water heater blanket is a simple layer of insulation that wraps around the water heater and is secured easily with special belts or duct tape.
 Some of them are covered with reflective foil to increase insulation and make your heater look even more like it's from outer space.
 This extra layer of insulation reduces heat loss and the energy required to maintain its temperature.
 Installation for an electric water heater is simple--basically just wrapping and securing--while it's a bit more complicated for gas heaters, which often require professional installation for safety reasons.

 Potential Energy and Cost Savings

-As a whole, water heating comprises about 15 to 20 percent of your home's energy use.
+As a whole, water heating comprises about 17 percent of your home's energy use.
 Finding ways to heat water more efficiently will give the environment a break and save you money.
 The added wall of insulation that a water heater blanket provides can reduce your hot water heater's "standby heating losses" by 25 to 45 percent, thus reducing your related costs by 4-9%.
 A water heater blanket costs between 10 and 30 dollars, and will pay for itself within about a year.

 Know When to Buy a Blanket

 A water heater blanket will reduce your energy costs if your water heater is not well insulated.
 It will save you energy if any of these apply: